 9️⃣ Don’t Pack Hair Dryers: Most Hotels Have Them Already

 I’ve learned over the years that there’s really no need to bring a hair dryer on your trip to Europe.
 Most hotels and even Airbnbs will provide hair dryers as part of their standard amenities.
-And if you’re staying in a more budget-friendly accommodation, don’t worry!
-European travel spots are used to hosting visitors, so they’re pretty much guaranteed to have this essential.

 Check your accommodation amenities to make sure, but seriously, in my experience this is internationally more essential than toilet paper! 😂